speakASAP/nginx-microservice/README.md

 ./scripts/reload-nginx.sh
 ```

-**Note**: The `restart-nginx.sh` script automatically syncs containers and symlinks before restarting to ensure all configurations point to running containers.
+**Note**: The `restart-nginx.sh` script automatically syncs containers and symlinks before restarting.
+It prefers `reload` over `restart` when nginx is already running to avoid breaking existing connections.

 ### Container and Nginx Synchronization

-The system includes an automated synchronization mechanism that ensures nginx configuration symlinks point to the correct active containers (blue/green) before restarting nginx.
-This prevents nginx from failing to start due to missing containers.
+The system includes an automated synchronization mechanism that ensures nginx configuration symlinks point to the correct active containers (blue/green) and generates configs from the service registry.

+**Important**: Nginx is **independent of container state** - it can start and run even when containers are not running.
+Nginx will return 502 errors until containers become available, which is acceptable behavior.
+When containers start, nginx automatically connects to them.

 **Automatic Sync (Recommended)**: